duststorm/makehuman/trunk/makehuman/docs/source/user_manual_files.rst

 Ethnics
 ==========

-Ethnics are models which try to closely resemble people from a speciﬁc region in the world.
-They are model ﬁles with a special ﬁnishing morph for features which cannot be created with the tools in MakeHuman.
+Ethnics are models which try to closely resemble people from a specific region in the world.
+They are model files with a special finishing morph for features which cannot be created with the tools in MakeHuman.
 To load an ethnic, the main ethnic is selected, then one of the sub ethnics of that ethnic.

 The gender and age are also chosen before loading.
-While the these can, theoretically, be modiﬁed afterward, it is advised to choose the gender and age as close as to what you need.
+While the these can, theoretically, be modified afterward, it is advised to choose the gender and age as close as to what you need.